cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 For the purposes of this analysis, let distributed ledgers be state transition functions {% ihighlight haskell %} F :: (S, T) -> S {% endihighlight %} executed in a consensus algorithm<sup>[2](#2)</sup> by a distributed set {% ihighlight haskell %} P {% end ihighlight %} of parties with arbitrary state complexity<sup>[3](#3)</sup>, unbounded transaction throughput<sup>[4](#4)</sup>, perfect censorship resistance<sup>[5](#5)</sup>, bandwidth-inexpensive queryability<sup>[6](#6)</sup>, oracle access to elapsed time<sup>[7](#7)</sup>, and private data / public ruleset segmentation<sup>[8](#8)</sup>.
 None of these properties are yet satisfactorily provided by existing implementations, but we have reason to expect they may be in time (see references).
 The present developmental efforts justifiably focus on satisficing these properties, in of itself a challenging and interesting task - but assume we largely succeed - what then?

-In this post, I outline five broad areas of systems design where I think we have reason to believe that distributed ledgers may increase the available component set for mechanism designers and thereby enable the creation of radically different systems from what we have today: public commons, benevolent totalitarianism, polycentric law, threshold commitment, and contingent payments.
+In this post, I outline five broad areas of systems design where I think we have reason to believe that distributed ledgers may increase the available component set for mechanism designers and thereby enable the creation of radically different systems from what we have today: public commons, benevolent totalitarianism, polycentric law, threshold commitment, and contingent payment.
 For each area, I explain the system reference class, why we might benefit from such systems, and in what way distributed ledgers may provide an advantage, then attempt to articulate & address the best arguments against desirability and feasibility.

 ### Public Commons

 #### What

-A public commons is a platform which creates economic surplus by connecting buyers and sellers, and/or by providing a medium with which they can transact.
+Public commons are platforms which creates economic surplus by connecting buyers and sellers & providing a medium through which they can transact, where the platform operator, if existent, is not manufacturing the product or providing the service.
+The US dollar (value), Airbnb (housing), Uber (transportation), Ebay (goods), Github (code, bug reports), and search engines (information) are all public commons.
+Public commons tend to possess strong network effects, since the utility to any particular user is proportional to the number of other users, and thus usually result in natural monopolies, especially in the absence of prior open standards for product representation (present in the case of websites, for example, but not in the case of transportation or housing).

-Perhaps the most successful existing such commons is the English language (...), a platform for the exchange of information.
+Perhaps the most successful (by both user count and economic utility) - and most decentralized - existing such commons is the English language, a platform for the exchange of information.
 Languages as commons have several convenient properties - the size of their state does not scale linearly with the number of users, approximate agreement on most of the present state is sufficient for usage (as any natural language contains many different possible encodings of the same semantics), and our mental facilities and social institutions are well-adapted to track their states and provide the high-throughput gossip required for state changes without requiring central coordination.

-Airbnb, Uber, Ebay, Github and even search engines (although not the further flung activies of the surveillance panopticon) would fall under this definition.

 #### Why

+- public commons provide lots of utility (lookup companies by market capitalization)
+- control by companies is suboptimal - rent extraction, natural monopolies, deplatforming, just not as efficient as open standards, leads to optimization for mean instead of diversity

 #### Comparative Advantage